michaelkryukov/bounded_pool/README.md

 tasks than amount of available workers (so workers won't have to wait for task creation).
 Refer to `tests/test_queue.py` for details.

+Exceptions inside of the tasks craeted with executors are ignored.
+Refer to `tests/test_exceptions.py` for details.

 ## Example / Showcase

 ```py